TomPace101/nanopore_diffusion/notes.md

 We need to reconsider this whole approach to the document.
 The various goals are:
-- document the math behind the code at a high level
+- document the math behind the code at a high level (belongs in Latex, maybe jupyter notebooks)
-- document extensive formula derivations (in a appendix, referenced in the Part above)
+- document extensive formula derivations (in a appendix, referenced in the Part above) (also Latex, but maybe in jupyter notebooks)
-- document the code itself
+- document the code itself (sphinx)
-- document the specific analyses performed with the code, including possibly validation problems
+- document the specific analyses performed with the code, including possibly validation problems (markdown notes files, and jupyter notebooks)

+Here's the way I've been doing it recently:
+- math includes derivations, it's all in Latex, and those are in markdown Jupyter notebooks
+- sphinx for the code itself
+- the other jupyter notebooks have pretty much everything else

 We really want this to be modular.
 Right now it's kind of all mixed together.